Ravid-A/LevelRanks_FakeRanks/README.md

 > [!CAUTION]
 > This plugin does not reveal actual MM Ranks of players.

+> [!CAUTION]
+> This plugin does not adhere to Steam guidelines.
+Therefore, I do not recommend using it on your server, as it may risk being token banned if Steam decides to enforce such measures again.

 ## A plugin that reveals ranks of all players in server for player who presses "tab"

 Using [LevelRanks API](https://github.com/ABKAM2023/CS2-LevelsRanks-Core) for data